 Mark joined the organisation four years ago, when its digital fundraising was very limited, contributing just £10k per annum to its overall fundraised income.
 The digital fundraising programme has had particular success with younger audiences, bringing in regular givers at a net zero cost and doubling Fauna & Flora International’s 118-year-old supporter base over the last 12 months.
 The programme has grown to become one of the largest sources of both unrestricted income and regular donors, raising £1m raw in 2020 and on track to hit £2m in 2021.

-Ligia Peña, CFRE, is an internationally-recognized expert in gifts in wills/legacies.
-She is President of GlobetrottingFundraiser where she specializes in helping nonprofits develop strategic, data-driven gifts in wills programs.
+Ligia Peña, CFRE, is an internationally-recognised expert in legacies and gifts in wills.
+With GlobetrottingFundraiser, she specialises in helping nonprofits develop strategic, data-driven gifts in wills programmes.

-Prior to consulting, Ligia was the Global Legacy Manager at Greenpeace International where she oversaw the organization’s global legacy strategy in 14 countries.
-She is also a Ph.D. candidate at the University of Kent where she’s researching national legacy marketing campaigns as a tool to change society’s behaviour towards gifts in wills.
+Prior to consulting, Ligia was the Global Legacy Manager at Greenpeace International, where she oversaw the organisation’s global legacy strategy in 14 countries.
+She is a PhD candidate at the University of Kent where she’s researching national legacy marketing campaigns as a tool to change society’s behaviour towards gifts in wills.

 As an AFP Master Trainer, she’s trained countless fundraisers around the globe.
 She’s a sought-after and seasoned international presenter who enjoys sharing her knowledge and empowering nonprofit professionals to think about gifts in wills differently by daring to be creative and innovative.